PortCallOptimisation/port-call-event-format/EPCIS.md

 #### WHEN, Event Time

-The event time definition in Pronto events is compatible with the EPCIS definition.
+The event time definition in port call events is compatible with the EPCIS definition.

-The ISO8601 format is slightly different, EPCIS and NPIS specify `YYYY-MM-DDThh:mm:ssZ`, while Pronto uses `YYYY-MM-DDThh:mm:ssTZD` (which allows non GMT timezones)
+The ISO8601 format is slightly different, EPCIS and NPIS specify `YYYY-MM-DDThh:mm:ssZ`, while port call uses `YYYY-MM-DDThh:mm:ssTZD` (which allows non GMT timezones)

-This will likely be changed in a future version of the pronto event spec.
+This will likely be changed in a future version of the port call event format.

 #### WHERE, Event location

-If a pronto event uses GLN's, it is compatible with EPCIS.
+If a port call event uses GLN's, it is compatible with EPCIS.
 Currently not all ports have GLN's defined for their locations.

-EPCIS uses the `sgln` URN namespace to encode a GLN and GLN Extension, while a Pronto event has two separate fields.
+EPCIS uses the `sgln` URN namespace to encode a GLN and GLN Extension, while a port call event has two separate fields.

 #### WHY, Event business context

 EPCIS requires businesses to create a common business vocabulary (CVB).
 GS1 is currently creating this CVB based on NPIS.
-In the mean time, Pronto encodes event types in the `x-pronto` URN scheme:
+In the mean time, port call encodes event types in the `x-port-call` URN scheme:

-`urn:x-pronto:<eventType>`, for example `urn:x-pronto:berth.eta.vessel`
+`urn:x-port-call:<eventType>`, for example `urn:x-port-call:berth.eta.vessel`

 Fields in an `context` should be added as fields to the Event when converting to EPCIS.